 SAMS, an active mirror alignment system with edge sensors, was installed on the primary mirror in April 2016.
 SALT image quality drastically improved and most notably is stable during the night.
 RSS optics are cleaned every 18-24 months; the most recent service was performed in February 2020, which showed a marked increase in telescope throughput (see section 4.3 for details.
-All instruments and the telescope are close to their nominal expected efficiencies for 2020-2.
+All instruments and the telescope are close to their nominal expected efficiencies for 2021-2.

-SALTICAM, RSS, HRS and BVIT will be available in the forthcoming semester, but with the following restrictions.
+SALTICAM, RSS and HRS will be available in the forthcoming semester, but with the following restrictions.
 More details can be found later in the document in relevant sections.

-- Polarimetry Spectropolarimetry is available for point-source, compact object and extended object spectropolarimetry.
-We will further prioritize the available polarimetric mode characterizations by the proposals being submitted for 2020-2.
-We ask that those interested in any other modes contact salthelp with their wishes by the same Phase 1 deadline. - Fabry-Pérot The Fabry-Pérot MR and LR modes are currently being refurbished and are expected to be back on the telescope in late 2020.
-This mode is NOT available for 2020-2.
+- RSS will be unavailable for about 3 weeks in March/April 2022 for upgrades. - Polarimetry Spectropolarimetry is available for point-source, compact object and extended object spectropolarimetry.
+We will further prioritize the available polarimetric mode characterizations by the proposals being submitted for 2021-2.
+We ask that those interested in any other modes contact salthelp@salt.ac.za with their wishes by the same Phase 1 deadline. - Fabry-Pérot The Fabry-Pérot MR and LR modes are currently being refurbished and are expected to be back on the telescope in the first half of 2022.
+This mode is NOT available for 2021-2.
 For more information, please see section 7.6.4 Fabry-Pérot (FP) - Accuracy of multi-object spectroscopy Rotational field drift is now corrected by our dual guide probes.
 The accuracy of MOS acquisition and alignment is ~0.1" and can be routinely done if the PI-supplied reference stars have accurate astrometry.
 See section 7.4.4 for details. - Drift scan modes are not formally commissioned.
-However, PIs interested in using the mode during 2020-2 are invited to contact salthelp well before the Phase 1 deadline to discuss possibilities.
+However, PIs interested in using the mode during 2021-2 are invited to contact salthelp well before the Phase 1 deadline to discuss possibilities.
 See Section 6.4.5 - No nod and shuffle mode for RSS. - No non-sidereal tracking. - Restricted detector modes for HRS We have restricted the detector setups to a single combination chosen to provide the best scientific results: Single amplifier, low speed readout, 1x1 binning.
-PIs requiring other combinations need to clearly justify their request in the technical section of their Phase I proposal.
+Pls requiring other combinations need to clearly justify their request in the technical section of their Phase I proposal.
 See in particular Section 8.6.
-These non-supported mode requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2020-2 semester.
+These non-supported mode requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2021-2 semester.
 Please note that supporting a non-default mode (i.e. allowing these observations) does not mean that pipeline products could be made available.
-PIs interested in non-standard modes are encouraged to contact salthelp before the Phase 1 deadline to discuss options.
+Pls interested in non-standard modes are encouraged to contact salthelp before the Phase 1 deadline to discuss options.